MouryaVardhan04/DL-Genai-BrainScan-AI/README.md

-# BrainScan - (Brain Tumor Detection Web Application)
+# BrainScan AI - (Brain Tumor Detection Web Application)

 A modern, AI-powered web application for detecting brain tumors from MRI scans.
 Upload an MRI image and receive an instant, detailed medical report with diagnosis, confidence, treatment suggestions, and more—all in a beautiful dark-themed interface.